Biden aims to court Latino voters and secure his standing in Nevada and Arizona on Sun Belt swing

 RENO, Nev.
-(AP) — President Joe Biden on Tuesday opened a three-day campaign swing in the Sun Belt geared largely toward courting the Latino voters who helped power his coalition in 2020.
+(AP) — President Joe Biden sought personally Tuesday to reengage the Latino voters who helped power the incumbent's winning coalition in 2020 by drawing contrasts with Republican challenger Donald Trump on veterans, job creation, foreign policy and other issues.

+Biden told supporters greeting him at a campaign office in Reno, Nevada, that he and Trump have a “different value set" and he criticized Trump for comments he's made about veterans and others.

+“I never heard a president say the things that he has said,” Biden said.
+He said millions of jobs disappeared during Trump's presidency and that the Republican doesn't understand foreign policy or U.S. national security needs.

+Biden also was stopping Tuesday in Las Vegas to promote his administration's housing policies and Phoenix for another campaign appearance in a critical swing county paired with an event to discuss his support of the computer chip manufacturing sector.

-The Democratic president will stop in Nevada, Arizona and Texas.
-He arrived in Reno, Nevada, on Tuesday, coinciding with the launch of Latinos con Biden-Harris (Spanish for Latinos with Biden-Harris).
-Campaign ads ran in English, in Spanish and in Spanglish, a blend of the two, as did two Spanish-language radio interviews with the president.
+His arrival in Reno coincided with the launch of Latinos con Biden-Harris (Spanish for Latinos with Biden-Harris).
+Campaign ads ran in English, Spanish and Spanglish, a blend of the two languages, as did two Spanish-language radio interviews with the president.
+Biden is also emphasizing his pro-union, pro-abortion rights message during the trip.

-In Reno, Biden will meet with local officials and campaign volunteers in Washoe County before heading to Las Vegas to promote his administration's housing policies.
-The Democrat is also emphasizing his pro-union, pro-abortion rights message.

-Next he'll travel to Phoenix for another campaign stop in a critical swing county paired with an event talking up what he has done to bolster the computer chip manufacturing sector.

-Biden’s push with Latino voters this week is also part of the campaign’s broader efforts to put in place the infrastructure to re-engage various constituencies that will be critical to the president’s reelection.
-That effort is all the more crucial as key parts of Biden's base, such as Black and Hispanic adults, have become increasingly disenchanted with the president's performance in office.
+Biden’s push with Latino voters is part of the campaign’s broader efforts to lay the groundwork to reengage various constituencies that will be critical to his reelection bid.
+That effort is all the more crucial as key parts of Biden's base, such as Black and Hispanic adults, have become increasingly disenchanted with his performance in office.

-In the Univision interview, Biden fielded questions on the economy and immigration, again saying there was a border deal on the table but Republicans backed away.
-And drew a sharp contrast with his Republican challenger, Donald Trump.

-“Here's the thing I want to stop: Trump called — he said migrants are not people.
-He said immigrants are ‘poisoning the blood’ of this country.
-He separated children from parents at the border," noted Biden.
+In the Univision interview, Biden turned questions about immigration into an indictment of Trump for calling migrants “animals” and saying immigrants are “poisoning the blood” of the U.S. Biden also noted Trump's pledge to carry out mass deportations if given another term.

 In an AP-NORC poll conducted in February, 38% of U.S. adults approved of how Biden was handling his job.
 Nearly 6 in 10 Black adults (58%) approved, compared to 36% of Hispanic adults.
 Black adults are more likely than white and Hispanic adults to approve of Biden, but that approval has dropped in the three years since Biden took office.

-Biden's reelection campaign, along with allied Democratic groups, has opened offices in Washoe County and in specific areas of Las Vegas that aides said will help the campaign to target Black, Latino and Asian American voters.
+Biden's reelection campaign, along with allied Democratic groups, has opened offices in Washoe County and in specific areas of Las Vegas that aides said will help the campaign with Black, Latino and Asian American voters.

 Bilingual campaign organizers are already in place in Arizona, and the campaign has opened an office in Maryvale, a major Latino community in Phoenix.
 The campaign has hired more than 40 staffers in Nevada and Arizona.

-Campaign officials believe that tuned-out voters are starting to pay attention to the reality of a rematch between Biden and Trump now that the two candidates have clinched their respective nominations.
-They're trying to boost coalition-building efforts in battleground states now that the matchup is set, using the energy coming out of Biden's State of the Union earlier this month to jolt their campaign momentum.
+Campaign officials believe that tuned-out voters are starting to pay attention to the reality of a rematch between Biden and Trump now that they have clinched their respective nominations.
+They're trying to boost coalition-building efforts in battleground states now that the matchup is set, using the energy coming out of Biden's State of the Union address this month to jolt their campaign momentum.

-That includes, for example, ensuring that chapters are in place across college campuses so that students have a place to organize and that campaign offices are open and stocked with yard signs, campaign literature and other materials.
-Democrats are hoping that Trump and the GOP will struggle to catch up in key states.

-The campaign has already established Women for Biden-Harris, an effort led by first lady Jill Biden to mobilize female voters who were a vital part of Biden's winning coalition in 2020, as well as Students for Biden-Harris, which will focus on getting young voters organized and active.

 “This isn’t stuff that you can just stand up.
 This is stuff that requires work,” Quentin Fulks, principal deputy campaign manager for the Biden campaign, said in an interview.
 “It does require training.
 It does require making sure that your volunteers and supporters have what they need on the ground.”